AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/demos-add-on/installation.md

 AEM Site Templates are packages that contain predefined content and structure for a site.
 Site templates can be customized to mee the needs of specific projects so when AEM administrators create new sites, they can choose from templates that apply to their business cases.

-The AEM Reference Demos Add-On delivers multiple templates for various testing needs.
+The AEM Reference Demos Add-On includes multiple templates for various testing and demonstration needs.
 Once you have created your program and deployed the pipeline to install the add-on, you can log into AEM and create sites based on many demo templates

 ## What's Next {#what-is-next}